Survivor Series (2021): Preliminary matches

 After that was the 25-man dual-branded battle royal to celebrate the 25th anniversary of The Rock's WWE debut.
 Raw's Omos dominated the match by eliminating half of the competitors.
 His tag team partner AJ Styles stayed outside the ring for most of the match, but was eliminated despite help from Omos.
-Omos won the match after last eliminating SmackDown's Ricochet, thus giving Raw a 3-1 lead over SmackDown.
+Omos won the match after last eliminating SmackDown's Ricochet, thus giving Raw a 3–1 lead over SmackDown.

 The fourth match saw Raw Tag Team Champions RK-Bro (Randy Orton and Riddle) taking on SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso).
 This was Orton's 177th match on pay-per-view, breaking a tie with Kane for most pay-per-view matches contested.
 In the end, Jey performed a Superkick on Riddle.
 Both Usos performed Double Superkicks on both Orton and Riddle.
 Jimmy went for the Uso Splash on Riddle, not knowing that Orton was the legal competitor.
 Orton caught Jimmy in mid-air with an RKO to win the match, thus putting the score at 4–1 for Raw, clinching brand supremacy for the night.

 In another backstage segment, Mr. McMahon, Adam Pearce, and Sonya Deville were talking in McMahon's office when they realized that the golden egg had disappeared.
 McMahon ordered Deville to call the police and then told Pearce to tell everyone on both the Raw and SmackDown rosters to report to Raw the next night as he was going to get to the bottom of it.

-The penultimate match was the women's Survivor Series elimination match where Team Raw (Bianca Belair, Rhea Ripley, Liv Morgan, Carmella, and Queen Zelina) took on Team SmackDown (Sasha Banks, Shayna Baszler, Shotzi, Natalya, and Toni Storm).
+The penultimate match was the women's Survivor Series match where Team Raw (Bianca Belair, Rhea Ripley, Liv Morgan, Carmella, and Queen Zelina) took on Team SmackDown (Sasha Banks, Shayna Baszler, Shotzi, Natalya, and Toni Storm).
 Carmella was eliminated by Storm after a roll-up while Carmella was trying to put her protective mask on.
 Storm then eliminated Zelina by performing the Storm One.
 Morgan eliminated Storm after performing an Oblivion on Storm.
 Morgan was eliminated by Banks after both Banks and Shotzi performed back-to-back Frog Splashes on Morgan.
-Baszler eliminated Ripley by pinfall after a Knee Strike, leaving Belair at a 4-1 disadvantage.
+Baszler eliminated Ripley by pinfall after a Knee Strike, leaving Belair at a 4-on-1 disadvantage.
 Banks and Shotzi began to argue as Baszler tried to calm things down, but Banks shoved Shotzi into Baszler.
 Shotzi, Baszler, and Natalya all kept Banks from returning to the ring, resulting in Banks being eliminated by countout.
 Natalya locked Belair in the Sharpshooter, but Belair kicked Natalya into Baszler and Belair eliminated Natalya with a roll-up.
-Belair eliminated Baszler after a Glam Slam and then pinned Shotzi after the Kiss of Death to win the match for Team Raw as the sole survivor, and giving Raw an overall 5-1 lead on the night.
+Belair eliminated Baszler after a Glam Slam and then pinned Shotzi after the Kiss of Death to win the match for Team Raw as the sole survivor, and giving Raw an overall 5–1 lead for the night.

-Another backstage segment occurred where interviewer Kayla Braxton informed Roman Reigns' special counsel Paul Heyman that Brock Lesnar's suspension was no longer indefinite.
+Another backstage segment occurred where interviewer Kayla Braxton informed Roman Reigns's special counsel Paul Heyman that Brock Lesnar's suspension was no longer indefinite.